wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 ### 2006 &ndash; XMLHttpRequest

 The [XMLHttpRequest](https://www.w3.org/TR/2006/WD-XMLHttpRequest-20060405/) specification was published in 2006.
 This class allows the web page to make network requests via JS and read their values.
-This allowed web applications to bypass the need for full page loads when making network requests, marking the beginning of the single page application (SPA).
+This allowed web apps to bypass the need for full page loads when making network requests, marking the beginning of the single page app (SPA).
 Before this, [JSONP](https://en.wikipedia.org/wiki/JSONP) was used, but it was not a good security practice.

 ### 2009 &ndash; ECMAScript 5